hydraulic-software/conveyor/guidebook/docs/configs/maven-gradle.md

     * Only generating configuration keeps the integration transparent and easy to understand, which is important when working with a complex system like Gradle.
     * A minimalist plugin makes it less likely to break as Gradle evolves its APIs, which has frequently been a problem in the past with other plugins.

-To use it, apply the plugin in your Gradle build:
+To use it, [look up the latest version](https://plugins.gradle.org/plugin/dev.hydraulic.conveyor) and then apply the plugin in your Gradle build:

 ```
 plugins {
-	  id("dev.hydraulic.conveyor") version "0.9"
+	  id("dev.hydraulic.conveyor") version "0.9.3"
 }
 ```